NickCorneau/infer/README.md

 - *matrices*: wraps the [UJMP](http://www.ujmp.org/) matrix package, which provides an expressive and expansive set of efficient matrix operations.  (examples)

-- *probabilities*:  a language for dealing with probabilities.  composable into constructs like graphical models, trees, classifiers, etc.
+- *probabilities*:  a language for dealing with probabilities.  composable into constructs like graphical models, tress, classifiers, etc.

 - *measures*: a vast library of measure functions, statistics, and the like.
 Everything you want for measuring things in your learners.
-We also have man information-theoretic measures in *information-theory*.
+We also have many information-theoretic measures in *information-theory*.

 - *linear models*: ols, gls, glms, and penalized / regularized regression methods - L1, L2, and combinations thereof. (examples)